-U.S. Department of Justice 950 Pennsylvania Avenue, NW Civil Rights Division Disability Rights Section - NYA Washington, DC 20530 Phone: (202) 307-0663 (voice and TTY) Email: ADA.complaint@usdoj.gov
+U.S. Department of Justice 950 Pennsylvania Avenue, NW Civil Rights Division Disability Rights Section - NYA Washington, DC 20530

+Phone: (202) 307-0663 (voice and TTY) Email: ADA.complaint@usdoj.gov

-5.7 Commitment to Students with Disabilities
+Commitment to Students with Disabilities

-Ross prohibits discrimination against any student or prospective student on the basis of their national origin.
+The School prohibits discrimination against any student or prospective student on the basis of their national origin.
 Language assistance measures are communication accommodations that enable Limited English Proficiency (LEP) persons to access program services and or experience them at an acceptable level.

-The purpose of this policy is to establish effective guidelines, consistent with Title VI of the Civil Rights Act of 1964 and Executive Order 13166, for agency personnel to follow when providing services to, or interacting with, individuals who have limited English proficiency (LEP).
+The purpose of this policy is to establish effective guidelines, consistent with Title VI of the Civil Rights Actof 1964 and Executive Order 13166, for agency personnel to follow when providing services to, or interacting with, individuals who have limited English proficiency (LEP).
 Following these guidelines is essential to the success of our mission.

-Ross will provide reasonable accommodations to enable students with LEP to fully and equally participate in the programs and services offered by Ross.
+The School will provide reasonable accommodations to enable students with LEP to fully and equally participate in the programs and services offered by the School.
+Please note: FMCSA requires that students are able to recite in English the truck parts and take applicable tests without the use of translators, etc.

 Individuals with LEP are encouraged to contact the Corporate Counsel and Compliance Officer about any necessary accommodations and services.
 The Corporate Counsel and Compliance Officer coordinates services for students with LEP including assistance in admissions, registration, financial aid, advisement, adapted classroom activities and other special needs.
-It is the responsibility of the student to request anyneeded assistance from this office.
+It is the responsibility of the student to request any needed assistance from this office.
 Students may initiate their requests for reasonable accommodation through the Corporate Counsel and Compliance Officer, (810) 637-6100, extension 30015.
 Questions, difficulties or concerns should be directed to the Corporate Counsel and Compliance Officer as soon as possible.